Fees & Resources

 - There is a time period within each term, where you may switch a course for a designated fee.
 Refer to Important Dates and Deadlines for the term you are enrolled.

-Refunds are based on the date the form is received and processed by EIP Student Services.
+Refunds are based on the date the drop request is received and processed by EIP Student Services.

 Not attending a class, notifying the instructor, stopping payment on a check/credit card or failure to redeem a check that was returned for non-sufficient funds does not constitute officially dropping the course, or release you from the financial obligation to pay the course fees.
 Dropping the course does not dismiss the financial obligation to pay the course fees.